NASCAR driver to promote Buckle Up South Carolina

-The high-visibility enforcement, public information and education campaign will run in coordination with the National Highway Traffic Safety Administration’s national seat belt enforcement mobilization May 15-June 4.
-The special enforcement period will run from May 22 through June 4.
+The high-visibility enforcement, public information and education campaign is running in coordination with the National Highway Traffic Safety Administration’s national seat belt enforcement mobilization through June 4.

-“Memorial Day is coming up fast, and so is the start of the 100 Deadly Days of Summer, a period between Memorial Day and Labor Day where we historically see an increase in fatalities on South Carolina roadways,” said Robert G. Woods IV, director of SCDPS.

-“The two most important actions a motorist can take before driving a vehicle is to buckle your seat belt and properly restrain any young children who are your passengers,” said Col. Christopher Williamson, commander of the S.C.
-Highway Patrol.
+“The two most important actions a motorist can take before driving a vehicle is to buckle your seat belt and properly restrain any young children who are your passengers,” S.C.
+Highway Patrol Commander Col. Christopher Williamson.
 “Seat belts save lives and reduce the risk of serious injury, so our troopers will be placing special emphasis on seat belt and child restraint violations during this enforcement period.”

 State Transport Police Col. Dean Dill says his officers will have a similar focus for drivers and passengers of commercial motor vehicles.